3 Best Dividend Stocks to Buy Now, According to Analysts - TipRanks.com

 Here are this week’s stocks:

 Copa Holdings (CPA) – Copa Holdings is the parent company of Copa Airlines, which provides passenger and cargo services.
-The stock carries a dividend yield of 5.14% and a Smart Score of “Perfect 10.”
-In the last three months, all six Wall Street analysts covering CPA stock have rated it a Buy, with their 12-month consensus price target indicating an upside of about 19%.
-CPA stock has gained 50% year-to-date.
+The stock carries a dividend yield of 5.2% and a Smart Score of Nine.
+In the last three months, all six Wall Street analysts covering CPA stock have rated it a Buy, with their 12-month consensus price target indicating an upside of about 20%.
+CPA stock has gained 49% year-to-date.

-Mach Natural Resources (MNR) – Mach Natural Resources is an oil and gas company focused on acquiring, developing, and producing energy assets in the United States.
-The stock carries a dividend yield of 18.67% and a Smart Score of “Perfect 10.”
-In the last three months, all five Wall Street analysts covering MNR stock have rated it a Buy, with their 12-month consensus price target indicating an upside of about 70.36%.
-MNR stock has declined 20.4% year-to-date.
+VICI Properties (VICI) – VICI Properties is a real estate investment trust (REIT) that owns casinos, hotels, and entertainment properties across the United States.
+The stock carries a dividend yield of 5.83% and a Smart Score of Nine.
+In the last three months, all 10 Wall Street analysts covering VICI stock have rated it a Buy, with their 12-month consensus price target indicating an upside of about 21.14%.
+VICI stock has gained 6.95% year-to-date.

 What Is TipRanks’ Smart Dividend Newsletter?